itantik/iot-nodemcu-client/src/readme.txt

-Configure file main-template.cpp and save as main.cpp.
+Configure file main.cpp.txt and save as main.cpp.